-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s Outdoor Research Helium Insulated Hoodie at backcountry.com or outdoorresearch.com, or a women’s Outdoor Research Helium Insulated Hoodie at outdoorresearch.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or a women’s Outdoor Research Helium Insulated Hoodie at backcountry.com, moosejaw.com, or outdoorresearch.com.

 Let The Big Outside help you find the best adventures.